 Also, by categorizing each link and looking at the results this way, we were able to get a complete picture of the campaign’s impact.
 Instead of seeing the results as 580 equal links, we were able to see the unique value of each link and get a good look at the diversity of the link portfolio.

 With this information, we could better assess the ROI of the campaign, shape the direction of our future campaigns, and continue to improve our outreach efforts.

-There are plenty of benefits of content marketing that go beyond links, and our Perceptions of Perfection campaign did more than build a large and diverse link portfolio for our client.
-Check out our full case study on the campaign to see how it resulted in a million social shares, over 3 million page views, and even a spot on a Canadian morning show.
+There are plenty of benefits of content marketing that go beyond links, and our campaigns do more than simply build a large and diverse link portfolio for our client.
+Check out more of our case studies to learn about our tried-and-true methods.